 Voices Unlocked supports individuals to share and to explore their experiences in safe, facilitated spaces, with the aim of reducing stigma, isolation and social exclusion.
 The project empowers people to develop effective coping strategies, improving their confidence and quality of life, and to understand their experiences within their own frames of reference.

-- Empower people in prison to take control of their voice-hearing experience and to learn ways of understanding and coping with them
+- Empower people in prisons, secure units and IRCs to take control of their voice-hearing experience and to learn ways of understanding and coping with them

-- Reduce the distress, fear and stigma experienced by voice-hearers within the prison system
+- Reduce the distress, fear and stigma experienced by voice-hearers within prisons, secure units and IRCs

-- Ensure that those involved in the project are connected to the Hearing Voices Network, preferably with the contact details of a specific group, on leaving prison
+- Ensure that those involved in the project are connected to the Hearing Voices Network, preferably with the contact details of a specific group, on leaving a prison/secure unit

-- Stimulate interest and commitment from prisons, secure environments and voluntary agencies that work within them throughout London, the Home Counties and to other parts of the UK
+- Stimulate interest and commitment from prisons, secure units, IRCs and voluntary agencies that work within them throughout the UK

 - Work alongside these organisations to set up well-facilitated Hearing Voices peer support groups

-- Train and support those already working in prisons as group facilitators (including regular peer support meetings, one to one support and a buddying scheme)
+- Train and support those already working in prisons, secure units and IRCs as group facilitators (including regular peer support meetings, 1:1 support and a buddying scheme)